-"We don't have a lot of human things, because they go fast," says Lovatt while leading me to the tall wooden case by the cash.
+"We don't have a lot of human things, because they go fast," says Lovatt while leading me to the tall wooden case by the cash register.
 In it are two heads; one is from a medical cadaver and the other is an ancient decorated skull from the Dayak tribe of Borneo.

 I ask them how difficult it is to obtain these skulls and how it's even legal.

 "It's actually relatively easy for us," says Lovatt, explaining that most animals require a CITES permit, which is a regulatory body that controls international animal trade.
 "Humans are the only primates on that planet that don't require a permit."

 I ask them if a man came in the store tomorrow, terminally ill, and says that after he dies he would like to donate his skeleton… And they both shake their heads before I can finish.